vikingeducation/prep_basics/test-yourself-answers.md

 The best bet to get help when you are stuck is to use google!
 There are other fantastic resources but google will give you great access to all of them. a lot of times you will find your answer turning up on StackExchange.

+The first place to check is of course google.com!
+Especially if you know how to take full advantage of it's search capability.
+You can also always try StackExchange or even ask in the OdinProject chat!
 *Contributed by [Nick Schwaderer](http://github.com/Schwad)*

 #### Where are the closest developer communities to you?